versotym/beowulf/README.md

 ## Replication code for the paper

-Thorough documentation provided in the python notebooks.
+Thorough documentation provided in the jupyter notebooks.

 Directory "src" contains original data provided by the authors.